 Two more road safety related Insight Reports have been added.
 As with the ones in the previous update, these are based on our Road Safety datasets that you can freely download and learn more about here and here.

 The Pedestrian Safety Insights report presents trends and patterns for pedestrian casualties.
 Pedestrians are the most vulnerable road users.
 Now you can quickly research into what can help pedestrians to stay safe when using roads.
 Use the report to analyse pedestrian casualty trends across years or within a single year, and go from high-level summaries, like casualties by day of the week, all the way down to the detail including the accident reference numbers.

 Car Safety Insights

-Car drivers are one of the largest groups of road users and the Car Safety Insights report effectively visualises car casualty data, enabling questions to be answered like, which age groups are most most at risk, which manoeuvres drivers should be extra careful when performing, and how speed limits correlate with serious and fatal accidents.
+Car drivers are one of the largest groups of road users and the Car Safety Insights report effectively visualises car casualty data, enabling questions to be answered like, which age groups are most most at risk, which manoeuvres car drivers should be extra careful with, and how speed limits correlate with serious and fatal accidents.

 Learn more about this report here.

 Would you like to keep up to date with our latest blog posts and updates?
 Follow us on Twitter and LinkedIn and be among the first to know when there's something new.

 Blog hero image by Markos Mant on Unsplash.